FISMA Cybersecurity Compliance

 The acronym “FISMA” stands for the Federal Information Security Management Act, which is a piece of U.S. legislation that was created to establish an all-encompassing framework to protect government data, its operations and other assets against compromise.
 These compromises include both man-made and natural threats.
 It’s important that agencies have proper FISMA cybersecurity compliance, or they can find their systems compromised.

 Threatcare, the leader in proactive cyber defense, enables agencies to verify that their data is secure against cybersecurity threats.
 Threatcare offers services and products.
 Threatcare’s Violet platform is the only cloud-based breach and attack simulation (BAS) technology available on the market.

-Signed into law as part of the Electronic Government Act of 2002, FIMSA requires certain agencies to make sure that data electronically held by the federal government is secure.
+Signed into law as part of the Electronic Government Act of 2002, FISMA requires certain agencies to make sure that data electronically held by the federal government is secure.

 The head of each agency, along with certain program officials, are tasked under provisions of the law to ensure information is safeguarded by conducting annual reviews of security programs.
 Their objective is minimizing risks at or below proscribed levels — regarding timeliness, cost-effectiveness and efficiency.

-The National Institute of Standards and Technology (NIST) has identified and outlined nine compliance steps regarding FIMSA:
+The National Institute of Standards and Technology (NIST) has identified and outlined nine compliance steps regarding FISMA:

 FISMA is one of the most important mechanisms for setting federal standards of information and data security.
 At a time of increased cyber threats, FISMA was designed to limit security risks to federal data and information systems while simultaneously managing federal expenditures pertaining to information security.